its-ammu/blog/content/posts/aws-chatbot.md

 ![Add Custom Action](/add_custom_action.png)

 In the next steps we will also have to specify the AWS account id and the region where the lambda function is present.
 We will also have to specify the lambda function name and the input that we are going to send to the lambda function.
-In this case we are going to send the instance id as the input.
+In this case we are going to send the bucket name and the file name as the input.
 This will be available as a parameter in the post that we sent.

 ![Add Custom Action](/add_custom_action_2.png)

 Once the custom action is created we will get a confirmation message in the channel.

-Lets create an instance and test now.
-Once the instance is created we will get a notification in the channel.
-We will also get the custom action button.
+Lets run a command to upload a file to S3 and test.
+Once the file is uploaded we will get a notification in the channel.
+Click on the **View details** button to see the lambda output with the file data.
-On clicking the button we will get a prompt to run the lambda.
-If we proceed with the run, the lambda will be triggered and the tags will be added to the DynamoDB table.
-Also the lambda output will be posted in the channel as a reply in the thread.

 ## Cloudformation Support

 AWS Chatbot can be configured using cloudformation.
-Here is a sample cloudformation template that can be used to create a chatbot configuration is given in the following github repo.
+A sample cloudformation template that can be used to create a chatbot configuration is given in the following github repo with all the usecases explored.

 [Cloudformation - AWS Chatbot integration with MS Teams]()